Kabanets/smusic/README.md

 # smusic
-Package smusic is a music player for shop with using Raspbbery PI
+Package smusic is a music player for shop with using Raspberry PI